Taskforce Magnolia patrolling Union Station

-U.S. Army Spc.
-Chance Holsomback with the 2228th Military Police Company, Louisiana National Guard, patrols Union Station, Washington, D.C., Aug.
-30th 2025.
+U.S. Soldiers with the 239th Military Police Company, Louisiana National Guard, patrol Union Station Washington, D.C., Aug.
+29th 2025.
 About 2,300 National Guard members are supporting the D.C.
 Safe and Beautiful mission providing critical support to the D.C.
 Metropolitan Police Department in ensuring the safety of all who live, work and visit the District.
-(U.S. Army National Guard photo by Sgt.
+(U.S. Army National Guard video by Sgt.
 Danny Hough)

 |Date Taken: